kubernetes/website/content/en/docs/reference/kubectl/docker-cli-to-kubectl.md

 ---

 <!-- overview -->
 You can use the Kubernetes command line tool `kubectl` to interact with the API Server.
-Using kubectl is straightforward if you are familiar with the docker command line tool.
+Using kubectl is straightforward if you are familiar with the Docker command line tool.
 However, there are a few differences between the Docker commands and the kubectl commands.
-The following sections show a docker sub-command and describe the equivalent `kubectl` command.
+The following sections show a Docker sub-command and describe the equivalent `kubectl` command.

 <!-- body -->